Davelin01/Convenience_Stores_MySQL/README.md

-# Database Designs and Sales Data Analytics for Convenience Stores in MySQL
+# 🚀 Database Designs and Sales Data Analytics for Convenience Stores in MySQL

-## 📌 Project Overview

 This project involves designing a MySQL database for a chain of convenience stores, aimed at tracking sales data and generating business insights to support decision-making.

 ## 🏗️ Database Schema